The House of Mirth: Characters

 Ned Silverton — A young man, whose first intention was to live on proofreading and write an epic, but ended up living off his friends.
 Ned's romantic relationship at the Bellomont house party is with Carry Fisher.
 Six months later, Ned accompanies Lily and the Dorsets on their Mediterranean cruise.
 He has an affair with Mrs Dorset, who manages to keep it concealed from most of society.
 Ned's increasing gambling addiction consumes not only his resources but that of his sisters, who live in poverty while he travels with Bertha Dorset.
 After the fling with Bertha ends, Ned participates in a scheme to help a purportedly wealthy but disreputable woman to marry the younger brother of Gwen and Evie Van Osburgh.
 This conspiracy, in which Lily is implicated, helps ensure Lily's downfall.

-Evie Van Osburgh — A young, innocent, dull, and conservative, stay-at-home kind of a girl, heiress to a substantial fortune.
+Evie Van Osburgh — A young heiress to a substantial fortune.
 Judy Trenor paired her sister, Gwen, with Percy Gryce at the Sunday-night supper at Bellomont.
 Evie ends up getting engaged within six weeks of their stay at Bellomont to Percy Gryce due to Bertha Dorset's match-making skills.

 Gerty Farish — Selden's cousin.
 She is a kind, generous woman who occupies herself with charity work, but Lily despises her because of her less than glamorous appearance.
 In Book Two, Gerty becomes one of Lily's only friends, giving her a place to stay and taking care of her when everyone else abandons her.
 Lily does not wish to continue living with Gerty or combining resources because she is unwilling to lower herself to the standard of living Gerty can afford.